 Standard safety features include dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
 A child-seat mounting systems, LATCH (Lower Anchors and Tethers for Children), allows the quick and secure installation of a child seats.

-The RDX faces a wealth of competition in the premium small crossover segment, including the fine-driving BMW X3 as well as luxurious rivals like the Infiniti EX35 and the Mercedes-Benz GLK350.
+The RDX faces a wealth of competition in the premium small crossover segment, including the fine-driving BMW X3 as well as luxurious rivals like the Mercedes-Benz GLC.